Visual and Performing Arts Department

 The Bakersfield City School District Spelling Bee was held January 14 & 16, 2014, in the Education Center Boardroom.
 The schools are divided into two regions with eighteen schools competing on each of the two evenings.
 The top students from each region go on to compete in the Kern County Spelling Bee.
 Students have the opportunity to advance all the way to the Scripps Howard National Spelling Bee.
 Pictured are: Franco Morata, Region I 1st Place winner from Eissler Elementary School and Osvaldo Sanchez, Region II 1st Place winner from Emerson Middle School.
 Both students will compete at the Kern County Spelling Bee, organized by the Kern County Retired Teachers Association, on Monday, March 10, 2014.

 Over 3,000 Bakersfield City School District fifth grade students attended Tchaikovsky’s Nutcracker Ballet at Rabobank Theater on December 12, and 13, 2013.
-The Bakersfield Symphony Orchestra and the Civic Dance Center performed the popular ballet based on a little girl’s dream about a toy nutcracker given to her by her uncle.
+The Bakersfield Symphony Orchestra and the Civic Dance Center performed the popular ballet based on a little girl’s dream about a toy nutcracker given to her by her godfather.
 The Nutcracker was the second of three Bakersfield Symphony performances that will be presented to students throughout this school year.

 The Bakersfield City School District Oral Language Festival has five competitive events including: Serious Interpretation Solo, Serious Interpretation Duo, Humorous Interpretation Solo, Humorous Interpretation Duo, and Verse Choir.
 The Elementary (Grades 4-6) Oral Language Festival was held Saturday, December 7, 2013, at California State University, Bakersfield.
 Pictured are the “Overall Team” Award Winners from Thorner Elementary School.
 More awards photos.

 Middle School Bands from Stiern, Sequoia, Sierra, and Washington marched in the 31st Annual Bakersfield Christmas Parade on Thursday, December 5, 2013.
 Elementary school entries included the Casa Loma Trickropers and the McKinley Mighty Mustang Drill Team.
 This year’s theme for the parade was An Old Fashioned Christmas.
 Pictured is the Washington Middle School “Hornets” Marching Band.
+The band is directed by Stephen Johnson.

 The Bakersfield City School District Oral Language Festival is a competitive event where students use their dramatic and speaking skills to present literary selections with spoken words.
 The Jr. High/Middle School (Grades 7-8) Oral Language Festival was held at the BCSD Education Center on Saturday, November 16, 2013.
 Pictured are First Place winners in the Verse Choir event, Noah Ramirez, Jason Land and Darby Berkshire from Downtown School.
 More awards photos.